Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 How To Choose The Right Crossbow

-There are a number of factors to consider when choosing a crossbow.
+There are several factors to consider when choosing a crossbow.
 There are many brands and models of crossbows on the market today.
 And not all models are created equal.

 1. Size